HarryBurge/PythonClusterCompute/Docs/docs.md

 ## Nodes
+Currently nodes only care about one heuristic, could make them on indurvidual basis

 ### Messages
 Messages passed in the form "{Tag}:{len of msg}" with spaces after based off header length.
 Then "{msg}".